-The state of Alaska recently filed a lawsuit against the U.S. Department of the Interior, in an attempt to dismantle recently finalized regulations that better protect bears and wolves on lands managed by the National Park Service and U.S. Fish and Wildlife Service.
+The state of Alaska recently filed a lawsuit against the U.S. Department of the Interior, in an attempt to dismantle recently finalized regulations that better protect bears and wolves on lands managed by the National Park Service.

 Protect Bears, Wolves and Wildlife Tourism